The most popular driving destination in Maui is Hana. There are many questions we’re regularly asked about the Road to Hana that we’ll answer below.

 You can also stay overnight in Hana, which is highly suggested.
 Travaasa is one of the best resorts Maui has to offer and it’s right in Hana Town on the water.

-If you don’t want to spend the whole day driving, consider driving Twin Falls, which are the closest and most easily accessed falls.
+If you don’t want to drive the whole day, consider driving to Twin Falls, the closest and most easily accessed falls.
 There are some great hikes here, and the smoothies and fresh fruit at the stand make it worth stopping at.
 Wailele Farm owns the property here and leaves it open to the public.
 You can’t lose; there are many other scenic drives in Maui too.

 Do I have to drive?
 Can I fly instead?